HOW CAN WE HELP YOU? Call 1-800-TRY-CHOP

 Determine if your protocol requires ancillary review and approval from other CHOP review committees.

-Please note that the eIRB system will automatically do the following
+Please note that the eIRB system will automatically do the following:

-- Route all applications that involve radiation as part of the research procedures to the RDRC.
+• Route all applications that involve radiation as part of the research procedures to the RDRC.
 Investigators need to only indicate in eIRB Section 2.02 (1.0) and (2.0) that Radiology Review and Radiation Safety review are needed.

-- Direct investigators to complete the CHPS application if the CHPS will be used during the study.
+• Direct investigators to complete the eCHPS application if CHPS services will be used during the study.

 All studies requesting the use of CHPS services must fully submit the resource requests in eCHPS so that the services can be added to the OnCore budget.
-If you will be using research services provided by the CHPS, please make sure that you select "yes" to the CHPS question in the IRB submission.
+If you will be using research services provided by the CHPS, please make sure that you select "yes" to the CHPS question in Section 1.03 (3.0) of the IRB submission.
 By submitting "yes" in IRB, a link to eCHPS will be created for the study team to complete the CHPS resource requests sections.
 The CHPS resource requests must be completely filled out in order for the CHPS services to be added to the research budget.
 Any delays in submitting the resource request in eCHPS may result in a delay in the budget.

 The study team can request changes to CHPS services by submitting an amendment through eCHPS.
+CHPS administration is able to assist in reviewing your protocol needs and how to best complete the resource request.

 Key Reminders

 If the human subjects involved in your study will receive radiation or radioactive substances of an investigational nature (i.e., exposure other than that given in standard nuclear medicine, diagnostic radiology, or radiation therapy procedures, or exposure resulting from standard procedure but independent of standard practice for patient care) a safety review is required.
+Radiology procedures that involve ionizing radiation and are part of subjects' routine care do not require review and approval by the committee.

 Use of radioactive materials and energized equipment for research purposes at CHOP is managed through a contract with the University of Pennsylvania's Environmental Health and Radiation Safety office (UP-EHRS).
 Basic and clinical research activities involving radioactive materials/ionizing radiation must be appropriately registered with UP-EHRS.
 UP-EHRS' policy on radiation safety states that the philosophy of the program is to maintain all radiation exposures As Low As Reasonably Achievable (ALARA).
 Contact ehrs@ehrs.upenn.edu for further assistance.